 Arguably the most stylish riverside restaurant in the whole of Florence, Hotel Lungarno's Ristorante Borgo San Jacopo serves delectable Tuscan and Italian cuisine and wines to match.
 For a little after-dinner indulgence, head to the Lounge Bar Picteau and its irresistible assortment of artisan chocolates, freshly-ground coffee and... champagne!

-Hotel Lungarno has 59 fabulous guest rooms and 14 luxury suites.
+Hotel Lungarno has 64 rooms and suites.
 The rooms are individually decorated with different color schemes and have wonderful views of the city and the river.
 The rooms feature beautiful furniture and artifacts, free internet, satellite television and Salvatore Ferragamo Bath amenities.

 |Prestige Arno View||